HRKings/dnd5e-foundryvtt-itemcollection/README.md

 This module provides Items that are capable of holding other items; e.g. bags.

-## I've just update and all the items in my bags have disappeared....
+## I've just updated and all the items in my bags have disappeared....

 The version for foundry 0.8.x has been an almost complete rewrite of the module, so there might be some teething issues.
 Notable changes: